Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Number of polynomial terms

 and~$d \in \Z^{+}$.
 The values of $t$ for various $n$ and $d$ values are shown in Tables~\ref{tab:stat_n_t} and~\ref{tab:stat_d_t}, respectively.
 Table~\ref{tab:stat_d_t} shows that $t$ increases when $d$ is fixed and $n$ increases.
 While the convergence rates increase for larger $d$, the growth is still polynomial.
 Similarly, $t$ increases when $n$ is fixed and $d$ increases in Table~\ref{tab:stat_n_t}.

 Actual~$t$ values are often smaller than the theoretical upper bounds as the coefficients of many terms may be zero.
-Operations like computing Hessian matrix~$H$ for $f$ may eliminate some terms, further reducing $t$, especially for small $d$.
-Moreover, $t$ only affects routines involving iterating through each term of $f$, which are highly parallelizable and do not change the dimension of the systems~$C$ and $N$.
-Therefore, the growth of $t$ is polynomial is either $n$ or $d$ is fixed and it will not jeopardize the performance of the diagonalization algorithm.
+Operations like computing Hessian matrix~$H$ for $f$ may eliminate more terms, further reducing $t$, especially for small $d$.
+Moreover, routines that depend on $t$ are highly parallelizable.
+Therefore, the growth of $t$ is polynomial when either $n$ or $d$ is fixed and it will not jeopardize the performance of the diagonalization algorithm.